itchyny/lightline.vim/README.md

 ## Configuration tutorial
 In default, the statusline looks like:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/1.png)
-If you want a wombat colorscheme, add the folowing setting to your .vimrc (or \_vimrc in Windows):
+If you want a wombat colorscheme, add the following setting to your .vimrc (or \_vimrc in Windows):
 ```vim
   let g:lightline = {
         \ 'colorscheme': 'wombat',